metakai1/eliza-ubc/packages/plugin-spreadsheet/docs/dec28/architecture-diagrams.md

 4. **Data Flow**: Demonstrates how data moves through the system during a search operation
 5. **Component Architecture**: Shows how the components fit into the larger system
 6. **Initialization Flow**: Shows the initialization sequence from framework startup to ready state
+7. **Abstract Class Structure**: Shows the relationship between the interface, abstract class, and concrete implementation
-7. **Error Handling Flow**: Illustrates how errors are handled throughout the system
+8. **Error Handling Flow**: Illustrates how errors are handled throughout the system

 Each diagram provides a different perspective on how the system works, making it easier to understand the overall architecture and individual component responsibilities.